The title is not a typo.

 Well, the great thing with this mindset is that once you start tackling things that you previously thought were difficult in the past, it becomes sort of a flywheel in your life.
 Once I realized, for instance, that the time and money spent in my bootcamp was insignificant compared to the result it brought me, it also made me realize that going back to school for other things is totally within my grasp.

-I think in the next year I’d like to learn to fly a plan.
+I think in the next year I’d like to learn to fly a plane.
 Maybe we’ll travel the globe.
 My wife has started talking about running her own business.
 Maybe I’ll take up woodworking or some other physical hobby.

 All I know is those mountains are starting to look smaller every day.